phcompeau/biological_modeling_course/_pages/coronavirus/home.md

 ## A new threat emerges

-On December 30, 2019, a Chinese ophthalmologist named Li Wenliang sent a WeChat message to fellow doctors at Wuhan Central Hospital, warning them that he had seen several patients with symptoms resembling SARS.
+On December 30, 2019, a Chinese ophthalmologist named Li Wenliang sent a WeChat message to fellow doctors at Wuhan Central Hospital, warning them that he had seen several patients with symptoms resembling SARS [^Inglesby].
 He urged his colleagues to wear protective clothing and masks to shield them from this new potential threat.

 The next day, a screenshot of his post was leaked online, and local police summoned Dr. Li and forced him to sign a statement that he had "severely disturbed public order".
 He then returned to work, treating patients in the same Wuhan hospital.